 Listed below are current organizations that are recognized by Mansfield University.
-To obtain officer information about a particular group(s) listed below, contact Mary Beth Kollar, Associate Director of Student Life, Clubs, Organizations and Greek Life at (570) 662-4342 or firstname.lastname@example.org.
+To obtain officer information about a particular group(s) listed below, contact Mary Beth Kollar, Associate Director of Student Life, Clubs, Organizations and Greek Life at (570) 662-4936 or firstname.lastname@example.org.

 To provide opportunities for students at Mansfield University to share their work through ASAP's publication.
 It will provide an outlet for participants to display their work in a professional manner while giving them an experience that will better prepare them for future success.

 A national social fraternity, Alpha Kappa Lambda strives to foster excellence in: scholarship, leadership, individual growth, and community service.